ImanovFuad/Python/Weather-alerts.md

   - end: epoch when the trigger ends
   - alerts: list of Alert objects
   - conditions: list of Condition objects
-  - area: dict representing the topology where to check conditions on
+  - area: list of dicts, each one representing a geoJSON data structure
   - alertChannels: list of AlertChannel objects

 *Notes on time period*: